fgebhart/blog/docs/tags.md

 # Tags

-This page lists all available tags and the given blog posts.
+This page lists all available tags and the corresponding blog posts.